 You can snag the printable recipe for this low carb mocha frappe recipe at the end of this article.
+There are also instructions to make it Weight Watchers friendly!

 I don’t care how long you have been following a low carb diet, you can’t tell me that you wouldn’t eat a donut if it “didn’t count“.
 That if you knew that it wouldn’t knock you out of ketosis or cause you to gain weight or feel bad that you wouldn’t eat it.
 Because it’s a donut and it tastes like a little piece of heaven.
 Or maybe it’s not donuts you love.
 Maybe it’s cake or cookies or pumpkin pie.